Warbo/chriswarbo-net/blog/2017-07-13-state_in_fp.md

 and we can sometimes get away without it (relying on the OS to reclaim all memory when we're finished).

-Often such naive "block universe" implementation is inadequate for our resource constraints, so we're required to find some optimisation (like garbage collection, or tail-call elimination, or collapsing together log entries, etc.).
+Often such naïve "block universe" implementation is inadequate for our resource constraints, so we're required to find some optimisation (like garbage collection, or tail-call elimination, or collapsing together log entries, etc.).
 Optimisations don't alter the semantics, so our programming model and